Doctorslo/InFire-Notifier/README.md

 - **PeriodInSeconds**: a delay between requests in seconds.
 Don't set this too low.
 Recommended is 300 seconds (5 minutes).

 ![Notifier screenshot](https://github.com/Doctorslo/InFire-Notifier/blob/master/Images/DevToolsInfo.png?raw=true)

+## Start With Windows
+Run "shell:startup" and place a shortcut to that folder.

+## Exiting The App
+Currently there is no appropriate way to stop the app.
+Open Task Manager and end the task.